 Work experience requirements:

-- 2yrs – 3yrs post graduate experience
+- 2yrs – 3yrs and above post graduate experience

 - Knowledge in accounting concepts